Thunder & Lightnings

 The wash/paint team of Peter Nobbs and Gwen Jackson became involved after the rear-sealing, with a thorough wash as assisted by Alan Haynes.
 Much filling, sanding, and rubbing down ensued, before proper BS paint ordered from Witham paints, was later brought to bear over a green primer, to give her the wraparound Dark Sea Grey/Dark Green camo scheme that she had last worn in RAF service.
 Some notable missing items (to any Vulcan spotter anyway) were the two pitot heads as angled on the lower sides of the XL445, and ahead of the radome area.
 Alan Haynes painted the roundels back on after skin repairs and some aluminium right-angled rain deflector strips were added along XL445's lower flanks to give long-term protection to the underside/hatch area from water runs.

-Sadly 8 years of external display left her rather faded and grubby, but in 2018 she moved to the RAF Scampton Heritage Centre where a repaint had begun, although this is yet to be completed.
+Sadly 8 years of external display left her rather faded and grubby, but in 2018 she moved to the RAF Scampton Heritage Centre where a repaint was begun, although this is yet to be completed.
+In late 2022, due to the closure of RAF Scampton, XL445 returned to its owner in the Coventry area.
+In July 2024 she moved on once again, to join the Vulcan Flight Simulator team at Welshpool.
+Keep up with progress on their Facebook page.

-Information on this page current as of 22/12/2022, last updated by Jake
+Information on this page current as of 03/07/2024, last updated by Damien

 Find other photos of XL445 on the following sites: